 Before we can accessorize a display case, we have to know what we are working with.
 Zero Zone has four models for the Reveal Merchandiser® display case.

 The Zero Zone Crystal Merchandiser® is more than a display case to keep your products cold, it is used to show off your product’s best features.
-The Crystal Merchandiser® is best used for floral displays, produce, dairy, deli, wine, beverages, ice cream, and frozen foods.
-The versatility of the Crystal Merchandiser® does not end with what can be displayed, but how its contents can be displayed.
+Crystal Merchandiser® applications include floral displays, produce, dairy, deli, wine, beverages, ice cream, and frozen foods.
+The versatility of the Crystal Merchandiser® applications does not end with what can be displayed, but how its contents can be displayed.

 What is the AIM Act?